croxton/hda-starter-kit/README.md

 This file controls which components you wish to load, and the selectors they map to.

 ####  `globalComponents()`
-These are loaded once, on the initial page load.
-They manage things like the main menu state, `<head>` metadata and window resizes that don't change between page swaps.
+Global components are loaded once on initial page load.
+They manage the state of site-wide elements and behaviours like the main menu, `<head>` metadata and window resize events.
 Create global components in `framework/components/global`.

 #### `localComponents()`
-Vanilla JS components loaded on demand in content swapped by htmx, such as `<main>`.
+Vanilla JS components loaded on demand in any content swapped into a target by htmx, such as `<main>`.
 Create local components in `framework/components/local` and attach to elements in the dom, typically via a `data-` attribute selector.
 For example, a component matching the `[data-share]` selector that is loaded when it becomes visible in the viewport:

 In `start.js`: